 EQR represents the next step in quantitatively assessing earnings quality and accounting related risks.
 The variables used to construct EQR include evolved calculations of accruals and other unique earnings quality risk assessment factors developed by Gradient Analytics.
 Moreover, EQR features assessments of earnings quality of companies within the financial industry, which often is not offered by competing solutions.

 EQR may be deployed in a variety of environments to detect potential accounting-related tail-risks.

 To develop the EQR Model, we started by identifying the variables, found to be significant in academic research and in Gradient’s own analyst driven and empirical research.
-From these variables, Gradient’s research team, led by Dr. Donn Vickery, founder, and Nick Gibbons, associate director of research, selected the most salient accounting factors that are associated with a firm’s future returns.
+From these variables, Gradient’s research team selected the most salient accounting factors that are associated with a firm’s future returns.